smart-edge-open/specs/doc/openness_howto.md

 - From UI navigate to 'TRAFFIC POLICIES' tab.
 - Click 'ADD POLICY'.

-> Note: This traffic specific traffic policy is only an example.
+> Note: This specific traffic policy is only an example.

 ![Creating Traffic Policy 1](howto-images/CreatingTrafficPolicy.png)
 - Give policy a name.